The Forms (band): History

-The Forms released their debut album, Icarus, in 2003.
+The Forms released their debut album, Icarus, in February 2003.
 The album was recorded with legendary producer Steve Albini (Nirvana, Pixies, P. J. Harvey) at the helm.
 They worked with Albini again on their latest (self-titled) album, which was released in October 2007.

-In 2011, they released the 'Derealization' EP, which featured The National_(band)’s Matt Berninger on vocals, as well as Shudder To Think’s Craig Wedren.
+In 2011, they released their first EP, Derealization, which featured The National’s Matt Berninger on vocals, as well as Shudder to Think’s Craig Wedren.

 The Forms recorded a cover of Billy Joel's "We Didn't Start the Fire" for Engine Room Recordings' compilation album Guilt by Association Vol. 2, which was released in November 2008.

 On June 21, 2021, they released a single Southern Ocean on the label Threespheres and announced a vinyl release via the Open Ocean label.

 On September 13, 2021, they released a single Head Underwater on the label Threespheres and announced a vinyl release via the Open Ocean label.

 On November 1, 2021, they released a single All Souls Day on the label Threespheres and announced a vinyl release via the Open Ocean label.

 On March 28, 2022, they released a single Latch on the label Threespheres and announced a vinyl release via the Open Ocean label.

-The band has shared the stage with bands like The National, The Hold Steady, St. Vincent, Ok Go, Deerhunter, Minus the Bear, Ted Leo, and Nick Cave.
+The band has shared the stage with bands like The National, The Hold Steady, St. Vincent, OK Go, Deerhunter, Minus the Bear, Ted Leo and Nick Cave.